 Azores Portugal Travel Guide

-Sete Cidades & West Coast: Characteristics such as Lagoa Azul & Verde, Vista do Rei viewpoint, Mosteiros swimming holes, and Ponta da Ferraria hot springs in the ocean are popular.
-RENTING a vehicle is strongly recommended for the most freedom.
-A full day is well spent here (6-8 hours).
+Sete Cidades & West Coast: Features like Lagoa Azul & Verde, Vista do Rei viewpoint, Mosteiros swimming holes, and Ponta da Ferraria hot springs in the ocean are popular.
+A hired car is strongly recommended for the most freedom.
+A full day is good spent here (6-8 hours).

-Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village result in a fulfilling visit.
-A hiring a car is suggested for maximum freedom, though public bus service exists to Furnas village.
+Furnas Valley & East Coast: Terra Nostra Park, Poça da Dona Beija hot springs, Cozido das Furnas (volcanic stew), Gorreana Tea Factory, and Ribeira Quente village make for a fulfilling visit.
+A renting a car is suggested for maximum freedom, though public bus service exists to Furnas village.
 A full day (6-8 hours) permits ample discovery.

-The Green island has many opportunities for natural finding and cultural encounters, from lush nature reserves to old towns.
+The Green island has many opportunities for natural finding and cultural experiences, from lush recreational areas to historic towns.

 Ponta da Ferraria (Ginetes): A unique natural hot spring on the island's western tip.
 Volcanic heat warms the ocean water at low tide, creating a thermal pool within the sea.
-Check tide times for a superior experience.
+Check tide times for the best experience.

-Vila Franca do Campo: Explore The Green island's former capital.
+Vila Franca do Campo: Explore São Miguel's former capital.
 Wander its historic center, visit charming churches, and enjoy the waterfront.
 It provides a glimpse into the island's past.

 São Miguel serves as an excellent starting point for extending your journey to other Azorean keys or mainland Portugal.

 A short flight away (30-40 mins).
-Spend TWO-3 days exploring its history and geological features.
+Spend TWO-3 days exploring its heritage and geological features.

 Reach by flight (45-55 mins).
 Mount Pico, volcanic vineyards (UNESCO site), and whale watching are draws.
 2-3 days are well spent here.